mikehuffaker/arduino_nunchuck/README.txt

 A library to read a Wii Nunchuk joystick connected to an Ardunino Uno Board using the TWI protocol and the Wire library for the Arduino.

+The main reason I coded this library was so I could use a Wii Nunchuk to play and also develop games for a Arduino with an attached Gameduino using a Nunchuck as the controller, instead of a simple 8 way joystick.

+There are other libraries that do this, but I found that most just returned raw coordinates from the Nunchuk, which then have to be understood by the game code.

-There are other libraries available, but I coded this library with some custom functionality to return coordinate X/Y values as percentages, instead of raw values to help the programmer using the library to get a read of the joystick position without actually having to know the exact coordinate values.
+So I wrote this library that has functionallity to return the coordinate X/Y values as percentages, instead of raw values to help the programmer using the library to get a read of the joystick position without actually having to code for the exact coordinate values.

 This is a work in progress and I may still change the code and improve it more from time to time.